capsule-corp-ternoa/ternoa-doc/docs/for-developers/indexer/advanced/aggregation-plugin.md

 # Aggregation

-Some aggregations plugins are available to count some data.
+Some aggregation plugins are available to count some data.
 You can use them in simple queries.

-If you look at the indexer playground docs and schema on the right panel, you can see some aggregate fileds.
+If you look at the indexer playground docs and schema on the right panel, you can see some aggregate fields.
 They allow to make some mathematical calculations for some specific datas.
-Let's keep the exemple to query some NFT filtered by a specific owner and calculate the total amount in CAPS for each listed NFT.
+Let's keep the example to query some NFT filtered by a specific owner and calculate the total amount in CAPS for each listed NFT.

 ```graphql showLineNumbers
 query {